What is a UCAS centre?

 - a brief outline of the relationship between the university or college and the organisation/individual (the referee should highlight if they know the individual/centre, whether they receive applications, and comment on the organisation/individual's professional conduct, etc.)

 - whether the referee would support the application to be become a UCAS registered centre and the reason(s) why

 Registered centres have unique access to applications during the application process.
 Centres are able to use our adviser portal to manage, send, and track the progress of their students’ applications.
 Here are just some of the benefits of becoming a UCAS centre:

 - Help when you need it – a dedicated schools support team.

 - Your centre is viewed as a trusted source of applications by universities and colleges.

-- Receive monthly mailings from UCAS giving you news, insight and up-to-date information about the application process that you can pass on to your students.
+- Receive monthly newsletters from UCAS, giving you news, insight, and up-to-date information about the application process that you can pass on to your students.

-Once you have registered as a UCAS centre, you can benefit from training sessions offered by our Professional Development Team.
+Once you have registered as a UCAS centre, you can benefit from training sessions offered by our Digital Learning Team.